-In a FAANG+ company, the embedded systems engineer career progression can look something like this:
+In a FAANG+ company, the embedded systems engineer's career progression can look something like this:

 Embedded Systems Engineer I → Embedded Systems Engineer II → Senior Embedded Systems Engineer → Staff Embedded Systems Engineer → Senior Staff Embedded Systems Engineer → Principal Embedded Systems Engineer